 - Change Cart to Inquiry List – Your customers can make a list of items and add it to the item cart.
-At that point they can change their shopping basket to a request list and send it to you to arrange the price.
+At that point, they can change their shopping basket to a request list and send it to you to arrange the price.

-Structure changes in sales department
+Structure changes in the sales department of B2B company

 The decision to go online will affect your company processes.
 One of the most important changes is the role of sales reps.
-According to Forrester Research Study, nearly 75% of B2B buyers claim buying from an e-commerce site is more convenient that buying from a sales rep. It isn’t surprising – using the online shop you can do the shopping anytime you want, you can check your prices and invoices even in the middle of the night.
+According to Forrester Research Study, nearly 75% of B2B buyers claim buying from an e-commerce site is more convenient than buying from a sales rep. It isn’t surprising – using the online shop you can do the shopping anytime you want, you can check your prices and invoices even in the middle of the night.

 Think a while about your sales reps’ payment model.
 If the salary is closely related to the incomes and the number of transactions (it probably is), they may be quite reluctant towards the idea of online selling.
 Your sales reps should shift their focus point of gravity from selling, toward advising and building relations, and through this, supporting online sales.
 This may require some changes in the salaries process as well as rebuilding your internal structure.

-Complete product descriptions
+Complete product descriptions for B2B

 When you sell online, clients can’t touch your product.
 This means that if they can’t find all the information they need to make a purchase decision, they will leave your shop.
 However, good product descriptions are also crucial for B2C eCommerce – they are even more important when you want to sell in bulk.
 It will reduce the number of clients’ calls, unnecessary email communication, and finally, returns and complaints.

-Technology that fits your business
+Technology that fits your B2B business

 Choosing the right technology for your business, you might face a lot of difficult choices.
 The most important thing that you should remember is scalability.
 B2B is the hottest eCommerce area right now.
 Nearly 30% of today’s B2B buyers make at least half of their purchases online and this will nearly double to 56% by 2017.
 Even if your business is not big, considering the fast development in the future, you should choose a solution that can be easily adjusted to growing customer expectations and market trends.
 Technology can’t limit platform development and new implementations as well as business goals.